protocol-particles/protocol-particles.github.io/README.md

 # Protoverse

-This is the interface into the Protoverse, a symbiotic encyclopedia for all of mechanism design.
+This is the interface into the Protoverse, the symbiotic encyclopedia for all of mechanism design.